-S .
-Units No. of Marks
+No. Units Marks

-No. Periods

-Units 1 08 06
+Units 1 06

-1.1 Brief study of the following 03
+1.1 Brief study of the following

 Gram, Murchhana, Alankar, Alap, Tana.

-1.2 Brief study of the following 05
+1.2 Brief study of the following

 Gamak, Meend, Kan, krintan, Zamzama, Ghaseet, Sut.

-Unit 2 05 06
+Unit 2 06

-2.1 Historical development of Time Theory of Ragas 05
+2.1 Historical development of Time Theory of Ragas 7

-Unit 3 08 06
+Unit 3 06

-3.1 Detail study of the following 04
+3.1 Detail study of the following

 Sangeet

 Ratnakar

 Sangeet Parijat

-3.2 Life sketch and Contribution of Inayat Khan, 04
+3.2 Life sketch and Contribution of Inayat Khan, Mushtaq Ali Khan, Alauddin Khan.

-MushtaqAli

-Khan, Alauddin Khan

-Unit 4 09 06
+Unit 4 06

-4.1 Description of Prescribed Talas along with Tala 04
+4.1 Description of Prescribed Talas along with Tala Notation with Thah,

-Notation with Thah, Dugun, Tigun and Chaugun
+Dugun, Tigun and Chaugun prescribed Talas: Jhaptala, Rupak

-prescribed Talas:

-Jhaptala

-Rupak

 4.2 Tuning of the Instrument opted for.
-05

-Unit 5 10 06
+Unit 5 06

-5.1 Critical study of Prescribed Ragas along with Recognizing 04

-Ragas phrases of Swaras and elaborating them
+5.1 Critical study of Prescribed Ragas along with Recognizing Ragas phrases of Swaras and elaborating them

-5.2 Writing in Notation the Compositions of 06

-Prescribed Ragas: Bhairav, Bageshri, Malkauns
+5.2 Writing in Notation the Compositions of Prescribed Ragas : Bhairav, Bageshri, Malkauns